 You may have a personal injury case if you were injured as a pedestrian by a car or another vehicle.
-Contact the New Jersey attorneys of Brach Eichler Injury Lawyers to discuss your case.
+Contact your New Jersey personal injury attorneys from Brach Eichler Injury Lawyers to discuss your case.

 Traffic laws are designed to protect all users of our roadways.
 That means pedestrians as well as motorists.
 Pedestrians have the right of way in many situations.
 Furthermore, New Jersey laws specifically state motor vehicles must stop for pedestrians in crosswalks at intersections without traffic signals.
 Unfortunately, written law is no protection from negligent motorists.
 These drivers ignore crosswalks, refuse to yield, blow through red lights and stop signs, and make sharp turns without checking.
 As a result, motor vehicles strike thousands of pedestrians each year, causing severe injuries and even wrongful death.